ribmanthey/ccValidator/README.md

 * Bring server location, port in from properties files, eg: application.yml
 * Include a clover test to find uncovered code
 * add a parameterised version of the rest-assured test to test the given sample variations
+* update libraries to later versions
+* some code in the tests could be shared, especially the test data blob